pnnl/lpNNPS4SPH/README.md

 Creative Commons Attribution 4.0 International License</a>.

-# Source code of Nearest Neighboring Particles Searching (NNPS) algorithms for Smoothed Particle Hydrodynamics method
+# Nearest Neighboring Particles Searching (NNPS) algorithms for Smoothed Particle Hydrodynamics method

 ## Source code 1: CPU code of all-list NNPS algorithm
 All-list NNPS algorithm searches neighbors within a certain searching radius from a target particle by explicitly checking all the particles in domain.